 Michel was appointed CEO of Yarra Trams in 2009 and helped lead the development of Keolis Downer throughout Australia, before joining the Calibre group in 2014 to create and lead its Transport Infrastructure business.

-Michel is a graduate from the Harvard Business School (AMP), the EDHEC Business School in France, and the Australian Institute of Company Directors.
-He holds the Chartered Financial Analyst® (CFA) credential and is a member of the US CFA Institute.
+Michel is a graduate from the EDHEC Business School in France, and the Australian Institute of Company Directors.
+He also completed the Advanced Management Program from the Harvard Business School.